ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

     } PropertyMapCapabilities;
 ```

 where `entity-domains` is an array specifying the entity domains, and
 `properties` is an array specifying the names of the properties
 returned for entities in those domains.
 The semantics is that each domain
 in `entity-domains` provides all properties defined in `properties`.
 If a property in `properties` is NOT supported by a domain in `entity-domains`,
-the server can declare different property maps to conform to the semantics.
+the server can declare different Property Maps to conform to the semantics.

 <!-- TODO: Maybe add some recommendation.
 Low priority -->